atom-box/eleventy-base-blog/posts/job-searching-tips.md

 ## The Job Title "Web Developer"

 If you search the ads for the job title "Web Developer", the job requirements don't usually ask for <3 years experience.
-What I discovered is, there are LOTS of openings for people with 0 - 3 years of web developer experience.
-They justs aren't called that title.
+What I discovered is, there are LOTS of openings for people with 0 - 3 years of web developer experience; they are not called Web Developer positions.
 They are called *Customer Success, Customer Support, Support Engineer*, or similar.
-Most companyies aren't desperate enough to recruit totally green devs and say "here's the keys, you drive for awhile".
+Most companyies don't seem to recruit totally green devs and say "here's the keys, you drive for awhile".

 ## Full Stack Developer